patrhick1/PGL-Backend/podcast_outreach/RENDER_DEPLOYMENT_CHECKLIST.md

 - The `google-service-account-minified.json` file is temporary - delete after use
 - Render provides automatic HTTPS
 - Your app will be available at: https://[your-service-name].onrender.com
+- Docker files (Dockerfile, docker-compose.yml) are in the root directory, not in podcast_outreach/
+- The startup.sh script remains in podcast_outreach/ and is copied during Docker build